 VOX portable audio headset system on excursions

-Plus all these benefits:
+Plus all these benefits

-Services of an experienced Titan tour manager
+Services of a Titan tour manager

 Stockholm is considered one of the most beautiful capitals in the world, sitting on an archipelago of some 30,000 islands, skerries and rocks that spread into the Baltic Sea.
 We have a half-day tour of the city to take in the mix of grand public buildings and palaces, quaint wooden homes and cafés.
 We pass through Gamla Stan, the old town of cobblestone streets lined with faded mustard and rust-coloured town houses, to see the vast Baroque Royal Palace and the Royal Chapel where Victoria, Crown Princess of Sweden, married in 2010.
 See the Stockholm Concert Hall and City Hall, where the prestigious Nobel Prize ceremonies and banquets are held annually on the anniversary of Alfred Nobel’s death, plus the Vasa Museum, where the beautifully restored top-heavy warship ‘Vasa’, which sunk on her maiden voyage in 1627, can be seen.
 This afternoon is at leisure to explore the city’s 14 compact islands: return to the boutiques and antique shops of Gamla Stan; visit one of the five museums within the palace or the Abba Museum in the tranquil Djurgården; or learn about traditional Sweden in the world’s first open-air museum, Skansen.

-Day 3 Stockholm - Copenhagen
+Stockholm - Copenhagen

 Today starts with an included excursion to one of Denmark’s museums dedicated to the warriors who raided their way across Europe.
 The superb Viking Ship Museum displays five Viking ships that have been recovered from the bed of Roskilde Fjord, where they were sunk to create an underwater barrier to block encroaching enemies.
 The museum tells of the importance of the sea to the Vikings and, in the Museum Harbour, you can see reconstructions of various traditional Scandinavian vessels including Viking ships.
 We continue to Frederiksborg Castle, one of the finest and biggest Renaissance castles in northern Europe.
 Built by King Christian IV, the ambitious builder of Copenhagen, in the 17th century, it became the residence of the royal family and the venue of many ceremonial events until it was devastated by fire in 1859.
 Over 300 priceless paintings and artwork were saved and are displayed in the castle that was meticulously reconstructed from the old architectural drawings.
 There is also time to explore the beautifully manicured Baroque garden.
 We return to our hotel to spend the rest of the day at leisure and further independent exploration of the city.

-Day 6 Copenhagen - London
+Day 6 Copenhagen - UK

-We transfer to the airport for a direct, scheduled Norwegian Airlines flight to London Gatwick.
-On arrival you will be met and guided to your Titan vehicle, for the journey home.
+We transfer to the airport for your return flight to the UK.
+Upon arrival, your Titan vehicle will be waiting for the journey home.